 Millennials are known for their love of technology, texting, and connecting online.
-But did you know that they also value clear communication and authentic relationships, along with a need to have an understanding of expectations?
-Millennials wants to interact directly and often with their managers and coworkers.
+But did you know that they also value clear communication and authentic relationships, along with a need to understand expectations?
+Millennials want to interact directly and often with their managers and coworkers.

 In addition, they want to work in a friendly place where they feel a sense of acceptance and enjoyment in the workplace environment.
-They want to identify with the company core values and work with people who share their priorities.
-They are very willing to leave if the company purpose does not align with their own values.
-Anything less would mean they are not being individually authentic, and therefore cannot relate to managers and fellow team members in an authentic way.
+They want to identify with the company’s core values and work with people who share their priorities.
+They are very willing to leave if the company’s purpose does not align with their own values.
+Anything less would mean they are not being individually authentic and therefore cannot relate to managers and fellow team members in an authentic way.

 Isn’t That Special!

 Millennials were told by their parents that they were special, and they believed it!
 It is important for this generation to stand out and celebrate their uniqueness.
 They are proud of their individuality and look for ways to express themselves, which previous generations see expressed as tattoos, piercings, hair color, and dress.
 An astute manager will help Millennials balance their need to be unique and yet, still be in sync with the organization’s needs and brand.
 This may take some creative thinking.